DCTDAO/dctdao-subgraph/README.md

 ## Queries

-Below are a few ways to show how to query the uniswap-subgraph for data.
+Below are a few ways to show how to query the dctdao-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.

 ## Key Entity Overviews

-#### UniswapFactory
+#### DCTDAOFactory

-Contains data across all of Uniswap V2.
-This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.
+Contains data across all of DCTDAO.
+This entity tracks important things like total liquidity (in AVAX, DWETH and DUSD, see below), all time volume, transaction count, number of pairs and more.

 #### Token